Stefan J. Fodor

 Fodor Law Office, PC is owned and operated by Stefan J. Fodor.

-Stefan started his legal career at a major Boston law firm and still works in close collaboration with skilled practitioners at that firm extending the breadth and scope of his knowledge and capacity.
+Stefan started his legal career at a Mintz Levin in Boston and still works in close collaboration with skilled practitioners at that firm extending the breadth and scope of his knowledge and capacity.

 Before succumbing to the draw of Wyoming, he served as Assistant General Counsel to the French America’s Cup team in 2003 and worked for a small Jackson law firm before starting his own firm in 2007.
 In addition to being an avid outdoorsman, Stefan has been racing sailboats internationally since 1996, participated in two America’s Cup campaigns, and holds a number of transoceanic world sailing records.

-Stefan has been a member of the Teton County Planning Commission for the past four years and has served as its chairman for the past two years.
-Stefan also acts as Chairman of the Board of Directors of a local bike group advocating for increased off highway vehicle access to public lands.
+Stefan is a past member and chairman of the Teton County Planning Commission, was the chairman of the Animal Adoption Center (local non-profit animal rescue association) board of directors for 12 years and acts as chairman of the board for a local non-profit advocating for increased off highway vehicle access to public lands.

 Brown University, BA, 1995